AxelDavid45/week2-exercise/readme.md

 # Frontend Exercise
-This was an exercise I had to develop in Platzi Master program.
+This was an exercise I had to develop in the Platzi Master program.

 It was developed with HTML and CSS.
 It's not responsive.